Red Rili Shrimp (Neocaridina davidi var)

-Red Rili Shrimp feature a prominent red and white colouration, with the white parts often appearing transparent.
-They have a diverse degree of transparent areas, from very little red to mostly red with clear patches.
+Red Rili Shrimp feature a prominent red and white colouration, with the white parts appearing transparent.
+They have diverse transparent areas, from very little red to mostly red with clear patches.
 However, their standard colour usually consists of red on the head and tail with a clear body.
-These shrimp typically have different markings.
+In addition, these shrimp typically have different markings.

 |Scientific Name||Neocaridina davidi var|